gatisonani/FaceMasKDetection/README.md

 I have used ImageLoader for file and image reading, so if you want to run the notebook you have to change the file location accordingly.
 You can do same on google colab to by uploading and mounting files on drive.

->Dataset is divided in to 2 parts Test and Train:
+>Dataset is divided in to 2 parts Train adn Train:

 <img width="437" alt="image" src="https://user-images.githubusercontent.com/83024113/181547846-104f18f1-34e4-4be6-9f1f-f51aabbab7bf.png">